-History of Nice (France): 17 Keypoints in timeline
+History of Nice (France): 17 Key points in timeline

 Get to know the history of the city of Nice on the French riviera.
 From the key points in timeline, famous figures, and more.

-You are currently viewing History of Nice (France): 17 Keypoints in timeline
+You are currently viewing History of Nice (France): 17 Key points in timeline

-1. The first settlements here date back 400,000 years.
+1. The first settlements around Nice date back 400,000 years.

-Artefacts in Nice show that settlements date back well into the millenia.
+Artefacts in Nice show that settlements date back well into the millennia.
 In the southeastern part of the city of Nice, the Lazaret cave was found with human remains dating back to the Middle Palaeolithic prehistoric site.

 Small streets in Old Town Nice